bullhorn/invenias-api-docs/source/index.html.md

 request.pageSize (optional) | | Specify the number of search results to return.

 <aside class="notice">
-Please note, it may be optional to pass a value in both the 'request.personName' and 'request.emailAddress' parameters individually, you must input a value into at least one of them to make a successful request.
+Please note, it may be optional to pass a value on both the ‘request.personName’ and ‘request.emailAddress’ parameters individually, however; you must input a value into at least one of them to make a successful request.
 </aside>

 ## GET /api/v1/duplicates/companies